akash-network/new-docs/content/en/docs/Getting Started/your-first-deployment.md

 ---
-title: "Environment Setup"
+title: "Your First Deployment"
-linkTitle: "Environment Setup"
+linkTitle: "Your First Deployment"
-weight: 1
+weight: 2
 ---